netzwerg/netzwerg.ch/posts/2018-11-21-react-redux-typescript.markdown

 ```

 Unfortunately, things look more type-safe than they are.
-Aliases are nothing more than what their name implies: They are simple synonyms.
+Aliases are nothing more than what their name implies: they are simple synonyms.
 Any `string` can be used in place of a `PatientId` or `BedId` – and vice versa:

 ```typescript